writetoritu/GI_Registry/README.md

 GI_Registry
 ===========
-This repository contains the code to extract the GI registry SmartForm elements from the CHOP warehouse.
+This repository contains the code to extract the SmartForm elements from the CHOP warehouse and process them to create CHOP's contribution to the ICN GI registry.

 **Content Description**